Stoa Tabulation Core Values and Principles

 All parties to tabulation disputes will follow the guidelines of the Peacemaker Pledge that accompanied registration with Stoa.
 Any non-Stoa members involved will be expected to abide by the same Pledge.

-III.
+IV.
 Additional Comments

 To help implement the above, it is recommended that Stoa Tab Rooms be staffed by multiple clubs.